Implement tracing across multiple processes and workers in your Python app.

 multiprocessing

-typically handles this better thanmultiprocessing
+typically handles this better than multiprocessing

 or parent_id